 The RFI process seeks submissions from interested parties (ICT Industry, Academia & Entrepreneurs).
 An Industry Forum will be conducted on 22 October 2019 to provide more information and clarifications.
 To register for the forum please review the RFI documentation located on the SA Tenders website and follow the links to the online registration form.

 The Office of the Registrar-General would like to take this opportunity to thank participants for their contribution to the Priority Notices survey.

 Following the closure of this survey, the Office has compiled a short report which provides an overview of the results and the next steps.

 We invite you to view our report by clicking this link.

 For all enquiries regarding this report please email: AGD.RegistrarGeneral@sa.gov.au.

-- Consulting on the development of policy and legislative changes affecting land transactions in South Australia by ORG
+- Consulting on the development of policy and legislative changes affecting land transactions in South Australia

 - Clarifying and advising on LSSA administration and procedures, including land registry forms